 NMERB retirees who work for an NMERB employer after retirement are subject to the provisions of the ERA and NMERB rules addressing the subject.
-An NMERB retiree who is in violation of those requirements will have their retirement suspended and will be required to pay back all retirement benefits received during the period of ineligibility.
+As discussed in more detail below, an NMERB retiree who is in violation of those requirements may have their retirement suspended and may be required to pay back all retirement benefits received during the period of ineligibility.
 When benefits are suspended, a retiree will be placed back in active status and may earn additional service credit and may have a higher average annual salary for calculation of benefits upon re-retirement.
 However, such a retiree will be required to re-apply for retirement.